wrapl/minilang/docs/language.rst

    export: var Z

 Compound declarations can be combined.
-For example, the following code shows how a module which exports a class.
+For example, the following code creates and exports a class.

 .. code-block:: mini

-   import: utils("lib/utils.mini")

    export: class: point(:X, :Y)